samsungsamiio/samsungsami.io/source/sami/sami-changelog.md

 Here we'll be posting regular updates about SAMI and updates to the documentation.

+### February 10, 2016

+SAMI now supports MQTT sessions by acting as a message broker for connected devices.
+[Here](/sami/connect-the-data/mqtt.html) are the implementation details and an example.

 ### January 27, 2016

 SAMI's subscription and notification services allow a client to listen for pertinent messages and receive notifications when SAMI receives them.
 We have documented the process [here](/sami/connect-the-data/subscribe-and-notify.html) and describe the APIs [here](/sami/api-spec.html#subscriptions).